 For leaders, this drill simulates the feeling of your follower connecting through the anchor and then your body lead moving the follower as you roll into your 1.

 Leading and following become easier, more comfortable, and more responsive once you learn to lead or follow from your body’s movement, rather than your arm.

-The Drill: For this drill, you will need both a partner and a stretchy cord, like a Theraband or a long bungee cord.
+For this drill, you will need both a partner and a stretchy cord, like a Theraband or a long bungee cord.
 You can easily purchase a band online.
 Ideally, the band should be long enough to wrap around the waist of both partners while in open position, although you can get by with only going around one partner.

 Begin the drill by standing in open position and encircling the partners around their centers—the band should be approximately at belly-button height for both people.
 If the band is too short to wrap around both partners simultaneously, trade off with one person being wrapped and the other person simply holding onto their part of the band.
 (N.B.
 It is important for the partner who is holding to keep his or her arms at a constant length for this entire drill.)